facebook/openzl/doc/mkdocs/doc/sddl/introduction.md

 These are **schema definition languages**—they define the format of new data you're creating.

-**SDDL is different:**
-- **Direction:** SDDL describes existing formats, schemas define new ones
-- **Control:** SDDL lets you specify exact byte layout, schemas make layout decisions
-- **Use case:** SDDL is for when you already have data and need to describe it
+**SDDL is different:** SDDL describes existing formats while schemas define new ones.
+SDDL lets you specify exact byte layout, whereas schemas make layout decisions for you.
+The fundamental use case differs—SDDL is for when you already have data and need to describe it.

-**When to use schemas:**
-- Designing a new format from scratch
-- Need cross-platform serialization
-- Want schema evolution features

 ---